-4.3 Projecting distribution loss factors
+4.3 Projecting network loss factors

-We have analysed historic distribution loss factors for the SA NEM region published by AEMO.
+We have analysed network loss factors for the SA NEM region published by AEMO.
 As Table 4 shows, historically these have been approximately eight per cent.
 While there is some annual variation, we have assumed that this central level will not change over time.
-Therefore, our estimates of the value of exported PV output are based on the assumption that distribution losses are 8.00 per cent.